Museum of Fine Arts, Houston

 It all started in 1900 when a women's volunteer organization started bringing art reproductions into Houston classrooms.
 Before long, Houston started to catch the art-collecting bug and quickly graduated from reproductions to the real thing.
 Land was secured at Main Street and Montrose Boulevard, and in 1924, Houston got its first proper art museum.
 Above the door, the inscription read: "ERECTED BY THE PEOPLE FOR THE USE OF THE PEOPLE."
 Inside, the museum housed 60 works of art.

 A century later, those 60 works have become nearly 80,000.
-What began as a European and North American focus has sprawled into the kind of encyclopedic collection that makes you marvel at the reach of humanity’s creative spirit: Asian art, African art, Latin American art, Pre-Columbian gold, Islamic art, Judaica, photography, textiles, and more.
+What began as a European and North American focus has sprawled into the kind of encyclopedic collection that makes you marvel at the reach of humanity's creative spirit: Asian art, African art, Latin American art, Pre-Columbian and African gold, Islamic art, Judaica, decorative arts and design, photography and video, and textiles.
+The campus itself grew alongside the collection, adding the Audrey Jones Beck Building in 2000 and the Nancy and Rich Kinder Building in 2020.

-From that initial seed of volunteer women, the MFAH grew into a magnificent beacon of art that represents the city of Houston as its very best: sprawling, ambitious, and diverse.
+From that initial seed of volunteer women, the MFAH grew into a magnificent beacon of art that represents the city of Houston at its very best: sprawling, ambitious, and diverse.

 Cart